 The user interaction and user engagement are two of the critical factors which search engines consider.
 It’s vital that your landing page has engaging content that is easy to digest as that can reduce the bounce rate and increase the time spent on the page.
 Using images, videos and infographics are an effective way of increasing user interaction and engagement.

-Another point for consideration is the image naming and alternative text.
-Ideally, you should optimise your image file names with your target keywords as search engines can crawl images on your website.
+Another point for consideration is image naming and alternative text.
+Ideally, you should optimize your image file names with your target keywords as search engines can crawl images on your website.
 Alternative text is used by screen readers and it contains information that describes what’s on the image.
-Optimising your alternative text on all images can not only help improve your SEO, but it can also improve the readability for visually impaired readers.
+Optimizing your alternative text on all images can not only help improve your SEO, but it can also improve the readability for visually impaired readers.